 Some of the key features of BIRT iHub, Free Edition that will help improve your BIRT content applications are:

 - Interactivity – Allow end-users to modify and personalize reports, and answer questions themselves.

 - Scheduling – Automate report generation based on rules and calendar, and then notify users.

 - Sharing – Secure document management and distribution that allows users to only access content/data they are entitled to.

 - Excel Emitter – Export as native Excel (not CSV) with formulas/pivot tables/worksheets/charts.

-Before we get started with the installation process, we need to download BIRT iHub F-Type.
+Before we get started with the installation process, we need to download BIRT iHub, Free Edition.
 There are three downloads available: Windows, Linux, and a VMware image.
 This blog will cover the installation of the VMware image.
 If you’re installing either of the other types, you’ll find links to guides for them at the bottom of this blog post.

 Once you click on your chosen download, you’ll be asked to register.
 If you’ve already registered, click the “Click to Login” button.
 If not, fill out the short registration form to get started.

 Next, read and accept the license agreement.
 Once you’ve done that, click the checkbox, and a link for the download will appear.
 Click that to start your download.
 At this point, you should also receive an email with an activation code.
 Be sure to check your spam folder if you don’t see it in your inbox.